vitalishapovalov/jest-decorated/docs/core/Spy.md

 Will be restored `afterAll` tests in suite.

-Spy will become accessible inside class methods via `this.annotatedPropertyName`.
+Spy will become accessible inside class methods via `this.{annotatedPropertyName}`.

 ## Arguments